4dsystems/ViSi-Genie-Arduino-Library-DEV/README.md

     genie.WriteIntLedDigits(0, 50); // Sets ILedDigits0 to 50

 ### WriteIntLedDigits(uint16_t index, float data)
 Updates the Internal LedDigits specified by *index* to a new 32-bit float value, specified by *data*.
 The widget parameter *Format* in ViSi Genie project should be set to any Float option.
-Internal LedDigits are availble for Diablo and Pixxi displays.
+Internal LedDigits are available for Diablo and Pixxi displays.

 | Parameters | Description |
 |:----------:| ----------- |